Ohio Social Security Disability Benefit Types

 What is Supplemental Security Income (SSI)?

 SSI is a means-tested program.
 It compensates disabled people who otherwise fail to qualify for SSDI.
-Unlike SSDI, eligibility for these benefits does not depend your work history.
+Unlike SSDI, eligibility for SSI benefits does not depend on your work history.
 Instead, it is paid to disabled individuals who fall into one of these categories:

 In addition to meeting one of the above requirements, an applicant must show a financial need.
 This is where the means-testing comes into play.
 SSI is used as a safety net of sorts to protect those who may not have any other means of paying their basic necessities on a regular basis.
-Examples of likely eligible candidates for SSI include:
+Examples of likely eligible candidates for Supplemental Security Income include:

 - An aging senior who has not earned enough work credits to meet the requirements for SSDI benefits, and who has not earned retirement benefits through work or through a family member.

 - A younger disabled person who was unable to qualify for SSDI based on his or her own work credits or those of a family member.